SeanDS/zero/docs/cli/opamp-library.rst

 Op-amp library tools
 ####################

-|Zero|'s command line interface can be used to search the :class:`op-amp <OpAmp>`
+|Zero|'s command line interface can be used to search the :class:`op-amp <.OpAmp>`
 library bundled with the project.

 Search queries
 --------------

-Search queries are specified as a set of declarative filters after the `zero opamp` command. |Zero| implements an expression parser which allows queries to be arbitrarily long and complex, e.g.:
+Search queries are specified as a set of declarative filters after the ``zero opamp`` command. |Zero| implements an expression parser which allows queries to be arbitrarily long and complex, e.g.: